* Citigroup adjusted profit hit by bond trading slowdown; shares dip

 By Angela Moon

-NEW YORK, Oct 15 (Reuters) - U.S. stocks fell on Tuesday after a four-session rally as Citigroup reported weaker-than-expected quarterly earnings, overshadowing developments in the Washington budget and debt-limit talks.
+NEW YORK, Oct 15 (Reuters) - Wall Street was set for a flat open on Tuesday after a four-session rally on the S&P 500 as investors focused on developments in the budget talks and a batch of corporate earnings including Citigroup.

 In a busy day of earnings, nine companies representing 5.1 percent of the S&P 500 index report results including Yahoo!
 Inc and Intel Corp after the bell.

-Johnson & Johnson reported stronger-than-expected quarterly results on strong growth for its prescription drugs.
-The stock was up 1.4 percent at $91.08.
+Johnson & Johnson reported stronger-than-expected quarterly results on strong growth for its prescription drugs, including new treatments for cancer and to prevent blood clots, and the company slightly raised its full-year profit forecast.
+The stock was up 1.3 percent at $91.00.

-Coca-Cola Co reported higher earnings and lower revenue, helped by strong global sales of its Coca-Cola brand products.
-But the stock was off 0.5 percent at $37.71.
+Coca-Cola Co reported higher earnings and lower revenue on Tuesday, helped by strong global sales of its Coca-Cola brand products but challenged by volatility in some parts of Europe.
+The stock was up 0.9 percent at $38.26.

 Christopher Bailey, the designer credited with restoring the cachet to fashion brand Burberry, is to become chief executive next year when long-standing boss Angela Ahrendts will move to Apple.

 Ahrendts, who has been Burberry boss for eight years, during which its share price soared about 250 percent, will take up a newly created position at Apple as a senior vice president with oversight of retail and online stores.
 She will report directly to CEO Tim Cook.
-While Apple shares were up 0.5 percent to $498.75, Burberry shares plunged 6.1 percent.
+Apple shares sere up 0.3 percent at $497.71 in premarket trade.

-Shares of Teradata Corp fell 16.5 percent to $43.96, a day after the data analytics firm cut its full-year earnings forecast by about 10 percent.
+Shares of Teradata Corp fell nearly 15 percent to $44.90 in premarket trade.
+The data analytics firm cut its full-year earnings forecast by about 10 percent.

-Data showed the pace of growth in New York state's manufacturing sector slipped this month to its slowest since May, but business optimism stayed strong.
-The market's reaction was muted.
+Data showed the pace of growth in New York state’s manufacturing sector slipped this month to its slowest since May, but business optimism stayed strong.
+Market reaction was muted.